lainz/cuentos/content/posts/alma-de-estrellas.md

 Was looking at me.

-Like light in the sky
+Like light in their sky

 Like a wandering sun.